nayaktulu3/nayaktulu3/README.md

 - ### 3.
 Employee Retention
 - Description: Developed a web scraper in SQL to collect data from HR data websites for competitive HR analysis.
 - Technologies Used: Excel, SQL

+- ## Skills
+- Data Analysis
+- Data Visualization
+- SQL
+- Excel
+- Power BI
+-Tableu
+-Google Sheet

+## Contact
+Feel free to reach out to me if you have any questions or would like to collaborate on a project.
+You can contact me through the following channels:
+- Email: nayaktulu333@gmail.com
+- LinkedIn: www.linkedin.com/in/tulu-nayak-998026224

+Thank you for visiting my GitHub portfolio.
+I hope you find my projects and contributions interesting and valuable.
+I'm always eager to learn and collaborate, so please don't hesitate to get in touch!

 <!---
 nayaktulu3/nayaktulu3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.